Updated: Sep 15

 These Tigers never stopped fighting in 2018, issuing a warning when they dropped 40+ points on three of their last four opponents....

-Sadly, the 2019 title-winning team would lose a few Grade A 2019 seniors in Devin White and cornerback Greedy Williams to the NFL Draft, but through it all, Orgeron made sure LSU never lost more talent than they brought in:
+Sadly, the 2019 title-winning team would lose a few Grade A veterans in Devin White and cornerback Greedy Williams to the NFL Draft, but through it all, Orgeron made sure LSU never lost more talent than they brought in:

 Recruiting freshman superstar receiver Terrace Marshall and 3 brilliant freshmen running backs....just as tight end / receiver Thaddeus Moss finally recovered from his foot surgeries.